Kestener/StudyRepository/README.md

 # StudyRepository
-Personal repository to gather Java code used in personal projects.
+Personal repository to gather Java code used in small projects.
-The objective of this repository is mainly personal for code update and reference.
+The objective of this repository is mainly for code reference.